 Applications for these will open at some time a while before the show.
 The director will usually ask for an application to include the skills and ideas you will bring on board.
 We have plenty of first-time directors and producers, so never be afraid to apply due to lack of experience, we all have to start somewhere.

 If you love theatre but don’t necessarily want to act in any shows, you can just come along to enjoy our weekly workshops.
 These cover tonnes of aspects, but don’t take things toooo seriously.
 The workshops take place every Wednesday at 7 pm, lasting about 2 hours, after which we go to the pub for drinks.

 The year will start off with some more fun and relaxed workshops playing theatre games before we get into the really good stuff such as puppeteering and stage combat.
 Members of our society prepare and run these workshops, so we keep them low-key, not like any boring school lessons.
 We also have several workshops run by industry professionals each year!

-Following workshops every week, we all head to The Westgate for drinks where we reserve the upstairs seating area.
+Following workshops every week, we all head to Bath Cider House for drinks where we reserve a seating area.
 Our goal is to welcome anybody and everybody into the theatre.

 You can find out about some of last year's workshops and this year’s upcoming workshops on the ‘Workshops’ Page.
 For highlights of our favorite productions over the past few years on these check out our ‘Past Productions’ page!